 If universities modify their courses and add database in the first semester and replace programming courses with it then it would be easier for students to get started in computer science degree.
 Introduction to databases is a relatively easier course than programming and students will know what a database is, how to store data in the database, and how to retrieve it later using SQL.
 Then in the next semester if they do a programming course then it will require only one lecture to teach them how to access a database from your code and how to store and retrieve data.
 That will make their projects more valuable and make more sense to them and they can take it to an advanced level in forthcoming courses.

 What is your opinion?
 Please, let me know in the comments.

 Often when designing websites static or dynamic, PHP or ASP.Net, Laravel or WordPress, you have to design in a way that if the user hovers an image it gets changed and an alternate image is displayed.
 This can be easily achieved via simple HTML events.
 Here is the trick:

-Let’s see what comes with newer version of Visual Studio 2017.
+Let’s see what comes with a newer version of Visual Studio 2017.

-Visual Studio 2015 (any edition, I used Professional version)
+Visual Studio 2015 (any edition, I used the Professional version)

 ASP.Net MVC app created from VS2015 MVC template